 6.3.6 Approval of Trustee’s Accounts.
 If I am incapacitated or deceased, the Trustee (or the personal representative of any deceased Trustee) may render accounts to the persons who are currently entitled to receive distributions.
 The approval of these accounts or the failure to object to the accounts within 90 days after the receipt of the accounts by those persons (or by those authorized to act on behalf of any such person), in writing delivered to any Trustee, shall constitute a valid and effective release of the Trustee with respect to all transactions disclosed by the accounts, and shall be binding and conclusive as to all persons.
 Nothing contained in this paragraph shall give any person the power or right to enlarge or shift the beneficial interest of any beneficiary of the Trust.

-6.3.7 Majority Vote and Delegation.
-If more than one Trustee is authorized to exercise a power, such power shall be exercisable by a majority of the Trustees authorized to act.
-A nonconsenting Trustee who has acted in good faith shall not be liable for the acts of the majority.
-I authorize any Trustee to delegate for any period of time to any other Trustee authorized to exercise such power, the power to act on behalf of the delegating Trustee.
-During my life, and with my consent, the Trustee may delegate in writing all discretions, authority and power to one Trustee, including myself if I am then acting as Trustee, and if such delegation occurs the other Trustee shall not be liable to any person, for the administration of the trust during the time such delegation is in force.
+6.3.7 Unanimous Vote and Delegation.
+If more than one Trustee is authorized to exercise a power, such power shall be exercisable by a unanimous decision of the Trustees authorized to act.

 6.3.8 Change of Trust Situs.
-The Trustee may transfer the situs of the administration of any trust from Minnesota to another jurisdiction.
-In addition, the Trustee may, but shall not be required to, elect to have the governing law of this instrument be the law of such other jurisdiction.
+Only Smeeta Antony may transfer the situs of the administration of any trust from Minnesota to another jurisdiction or elect to have the governing law of this instrument be the law of such other jurisdiction.

 6.3.9 Limitations of Discretion of Beneficiary Acting as Trustee.
-Despite any other provision of this instrument to the contrary, no beneficiary other than me who is also a Trustee may participate, as a Trustee, in any discretionary decision to withhold or distribute income or principal to such beneficiary, and no Trustee other than me may anticipate, as a Trustee, in any discretionary decision to distribute income or principal in a manner that would satisfy a legal obligation of that trustee; except that a beneficiary may participate, as a Trustee, in all discretionary decisions to withhold or distribute income or principal for such beneficiary’s benefit to the extent those distributions for such beneficiary’s health, education, support, or maintenance.
+Despite any other provision of this instrument to the contrary, no beneficiary other than me who is also a Trustee may participate, as a Trustee, in any discretionary decision to withhold or distribute income or principal to such beneficiary, and no Trustee other than me may anticipate, as a Trustee, in any discretionary decision to distribute income or principal in a manner that would satisfy a legal obligation of that trustee.